JCSDA/spack-stack/doc/source/Platforms.rst

    module use /data/prod/jedi/spack-stack/modulefiles
    module load miniconda/3.9.7

+..  _Platform_new_site_configs:

 ==============================
 Generating new site configs
 ==============================
 In general, the recommended approach is as follows (see following sections for specific examples): Start with an empty (default) site config.
 Then run ``spack external find`` to locate external packages such as build tools and a few other packages.
 Next, run ``spack compiler find`` to locate compilers in your path.
 Compilers or external packages with modules may need to be loaded prior to running ``spack external find``, or added manually.
-The instructions differ slightly for macOS and Linux and assume that the prerequisites for the platform have been installed as described in **MISSING**.
+The instructions differ slightly for macOS and Linux and assume that the prerequisites for the platform have been installed as described in :numref:`Sections %s <Platform_macOS>` and :numref:`%s <Platform_Linux>`.

 It is also instructive to peruse the GitHub actions scripts in ``.github/workflows`` and ``.github/actions`` to see how automated spack-stack builds are configured for CI testing, as well as the existing site configs in ``configs/sites``, in particular the reference site configs for macOS (**NEEDS UPDATE**) and Linux (**MISSING**).

+..  _Platform_macOS:

 ------------------------------
 macOS